||How does juvenile homicide offending vary by race?

 [ Excel file ]

-- The number of known juvenile homicide offenders peaked in 1993 for black youth and one year later for white youth.
-Between 1984 and their respective peaks, the number of known white juvenile murder offenders doubled and the number of known black offenders quadrupled.
+- The number of known juvenile homicide offenders peaked in 1993 for black youth and 1994 for white youth.
+Between 1984 and their respective peaks, the number of known white juvenile murder offenders nearly doubled and the number of known black offenders quadrupled.

 Internet citation: OJJDP Statistical Briefing Book